vkvamsikonijeti/sample-pipeline-manifest/README.md

 # sample-pipeline-manifest
-This repo consist of sample deployment manifest and helmchart for sample pipelines
+This repo consist of sample deployment manifest and helmchart for sample pipelines.
+Test Commit